Can we really have it all? Here’s how.July 24, 2013

 You’re not in this alone, you know.

 Working parents cannot drive their kids to dance class 45 minutes away.
 That’s what carpools are for!
 Stay at home moms need “alone time” to gather their sanity – that’s what grandmas and babysitters are for!
 When you’re just barely staying on top of the laundry, a cleaning service can take care of the floors and windows.
-And if cooking real food is beyond what you’re capable of right now, get half the work done for you.

 I think it’s a matter of deciding what you actually want.